linlilia/ACI-Endpoint-Update-App/README.md

 Before you configure and use the Standalone ACI Endpoint Update App, complete all the following tasks:

-Configure the APIC application at minimum with:

-A tenant for the Management Center or ASA
+Configure the APIC application at minimum with a tenant for the Secure Management Center or ASA.

 In the tenant configuration, an application profile and an endpoint group (EPG)